Whether fulfilling your dreams or filling your résumé with valuable experiences, studying abroad is the opportunity of a lifetime.

 Study abroad has far-reaching benefits for students of all majors, expanding their world perspective as it opens their minds to political, social, cultural, and economic traditions different from their own.

 Washington College offers semester and year-long programs all over the world.
-Most Washington College programs (20) are tuition-exchange programs and are offered in the following countries: Australia, Brazil, Denmark, Ecuador, England, France, Germany, Ireland, Israel, Italy, Japan, Peru, Spain, Turkey, and the United Kingdom.
+Most Washington College programs (20) are tuition-exchange programs and are offered in the following countries: Australia, Brazil, Ecuador, England, France, Germany, Ireland, Israel, Italy, Japan, Peru, Spain, Turkey, and the United Kingdom.

 But Wait, There’s More!